dcos/examples/zeppelin/1.11/README.md

 ![Zeppelin Tutorial](img/zeppelin-tutorial.png)

-To use the python interpreter with tensorflow create a new Notebook and paste the following snippet and run it:
+To use the python interpreter with TensorFlow create a new Notebook and paste the following snippet and run it:
 ```
 %pyspark
 import tensorflow as tf